aarneranta/chalmers-advanced-python/labs/lab3/README.md

 - a special change distance and change time is added between vertices that have the same stop but different times - for instance, 20 metres and 10 minutes, respectively.

-## Bonus part 2: links to actual traffic information
+## Adding links to actual traffic information

-This bonus part can be submitted even if you have not done Bonus part 1.

 The challenge is to find the URLs corresponding to each stop name.
 They are given as numerical codes, for instance, Nordstan is